lukaslihotzki/pixelflood/README.md

 A fast, asynchronous implementation of [Pixelflut](https://cccgoe.de/wiki/Pixelflut).

-- Uses GLFW to display the buffer
+- Uses GLFW and GLEW (optional) to display the buffer
 - Uses epoll on linux or boost asio on other systems for networking
 - Uses FreeType to draw IP address, port, etc., to buffer